tbensky/PrologScheduling/README.md

 time_slot(0,[[m,w,f],[20,10,21,00]]).
 ```

-This means any class that is needed to be schedule as a "group 0" class will need to be placed on Mon, Wed, or Fri, from 7:10-8am, 8:10-9am, etc.
+This means any class that is needed to be schedule as a "group 0" class will need to be placed on Mon, Wed, or Fri, from 7:10-8am, 8:10-9am, etc. In other
+words, although a "group 0" class  is always 50 min long, it cannot just be placed at just any time, like 10:15am-11:05am.
 By the way, this is actual Prolog code.
 See how easy "the data" can be?